eironross/api-resume/README.md

 ## Project Status

-The API project can be improve by adding proper routing, query parameters, and improving the JSON data.
+The API project can be improve by adding proper routing, query parameters, and improving the structure of the JSON data.

 ## Author

-Created by Eiron Ross Flores.
+Created by Eiron Ross Flores. \
 November 2023